ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-sg.md

 #### Policy 3: Add a label `app: my-awesome-app` to Pods, Services, ConfigMaps, and Secrets in a given namespace

-The aim of this policy is to automatically adds a label `app=my-awesome-app` to Pods, Services, ConfigMaps, and Secrets in the namespaces `team-a`.
+The aim of this policy is to automatically add a label `app=my-awesome-app` to Pods, Services, ConfigMaps, and Secrets in the namespaces `team-a`.

 In order to do that, we will show you how to deploy a `mutate` policy.